PhantomChain/docs/docs/cookbook/usage-guides/how-to-vote-in-the-ark-desktop-wallet.md

 ### UN-VOTING

-Open the ARK Desktop Wallet and select the wallet you wish to un-vote from.
+Open the PHANTOM Desktop Wallet and select the wallet you wish to un-vote from.
 Again, the wallet can be chosen from the menu on the right.

 ![Click on a wallet you wish to vote from](./assets/how-to-vote-in-the-ark-desktop-wallet/clickonawallet.jpg)